 Managing your social media accounts

-Deciding what happens to your social media accounts after you die (also known as managing your digital legacy) is an important thing to consider in today’s increasingly digital world.
+Part of end of life planning is deciding what happens to your social media accounts after you die.
+This is also known as managing your digital legacy.
+It is an important thing to consider in today’s increasingly digital world.

 For some of your loved ones it may be difficult to see messages on your social media, especially from people who aren’t aware of your terminal diagnosis.
 You could delete your accounts now, but many people don’t want to do this.

 Deleting somebody’s social media or email account after they die can be a time-consuming and distressing process.
 Often family members will need to provide proof you’ve died and that they’re an immediate family member.